 I have had enough!
 I am fed up with all that perfection which is presented probably everywhere!
 That is the end of feeling wrong, bad, unworthy…

-- Pandemic.
 Last week local statistics about age distribution of the virus were published.
 It showed that M. and I belong to the category with the highest risk of infecting and that children become more and more in risk too.
 I felt getting ill and was so scared about it.
-I had an anxiety attack.
+This information was enough for an anxiety attack.

 How I coped